AbbyBounty/DBT-Assignment/README.md

       12. Write a query that displays the employee number and last name of all employees who work in a department with any employee whose last name contains the letter ?u.?
       13. The HR department needs a report that displays the last name, department number, and job ID of all employees whose department location ID is 1700.
       14. Create a report for HR that displays the last name and salary of every employee who reports to King.
+      15. Create a report for HR that displays the department number, last name, and job ID for every employee in the Executive department.
+      16. Display only stateid and statename for location under location Toronto
+      17. Display statename for city ''Fredericktown"
+      18. Write a query to display the last name, department number, and salary of any employee whose department number and salary both match the department number and salary of any employee who earns a commission
+      19. Display the last name, department name, and salary of any employee whose salary and commission match the salary and commission of any employee l ocated in location ID 1700
+      20. Create a query to display the last name, hire date, and salary for all employees who have the same salary and commission as Kochhar.
+Note: Do not display Kochhar in the result set.
+      21. Create a query to display the employees who earn a salary that is higher than the salary of all of the sales managers (JOB_ID = 'SA_MAN').
+Sort the results on salary from highest to lowest
+      22. Display the details of the employee ID, last name, and department ID of those employees who live in cities whose name begins with T.
+      23. Write a query to find all employees who earn more than the average salary in their departments.
+Display last name, salary, department ID, and the average salary for the department.
+Sort by average salary.
+Use aliases for the columns retrieved by the query as shown in the sample output.
+      24. Write a query to display the employee ID, last names, and department names of all employees.
+Note: Use a scalar subquery to retrieve the department name in the SELECT statement.
+      25. Write a query to display the last names of the employees who have one or more coworkers in their departments with later hire dates but higher salaries.